yoav-klein/kubernetes/rbac/README.md

 What we are simulating here is a situation in which we have some user that we wish to grant him certain permissions in a certain namespace in the cluster.

 So we create a Role, specifying the _rules_, which are the permissions given.
+In this case, to get, list and watch pods in the `my-app` namespace.
 And we create a RoleBinding, associating a user with that Role.

-The user is defined only by his name.
+Notice that a user is defined only by his name.
 Anyone that will provide a certificate with this name in the `CN` field of the certificate, signed by the cluster's CA will be considered to be this user.

-The Role defines permissions to get, watch and list pods in the `my-app` namespace.

 The RoleBinding binds the user named "yoav" to that role.

+NOTE: the CN of the certificate, the name of the user in the `.kube/config` file and the name of the user in the RoleBinding must all match.

 #### Steps:
 - Make sure you have a machine/user that will simulate that user.